cimichaelm/word2xwiki/README.md

     python -m unittest discover tests
     ```

+## Issues

+- some of the formatting information is not preserved such as color.

 ## Summary

 This setup allows you to traverse all Word files in a directory and subdirectories, convert each file to XWiki format using `pandoc`, and upload the converted content to XWiki.
 All parameters are read from a YAML configuration file, and the code is organized into a class with methods for each function.
 The program can be installed and run using `setuptools`, and unit tests are provided to ensure the functionality works as expected.
 Comments are added to each method for clarity, and a README file provides documentation.